Vidya-jpg/New/How-to-install-SocialCDE.md

 ![Full screenshot](https://github.com/collab-uniba/socialcde4eclipse/blob/master/wikiImage/fullscreenshot.png)

 ## GitHub Issue Connector installation
-In order to let SocialCDE4Eclipse works at it bests, you need to add the GitHub issue connector.
+In order to let SocialCDEforEclipse works at it bests, you need to add the GitHub issue connector.
 The task is simple.
 Go to 'Help -> Install new Software' menu.

 From the next form, select edit the field as shown in the figure below.
 Then click next and follow the on-screen instructions.